Fire Drill Policy

 Fire systems found to be non-compliant shall be noted in the Fire Drill Report and reported to the Physical Plant Director for repair or corrective action.

 According to the National Fire Protection Association Standard, NFPA 1, Fire Prevention Code, Section 3.2.2, “Drills shall include suitable procedures to ensure all persons subject to the drill participate.”
 The fire drill plan covers all persons in the building, and everyone must leave the building during the drill period.
 Any person failing to comply with fire drill procedures is subject to being escorted out of the building by University Police.
 The Deputy Chief/Safety Officer shall report incidents of employee non-compliance to the employee’s immediate supervisor for further review and corrective action.
-The Deputy Chief/Safety Officer or designee shall report incidents of student non-compliance to the Assistant Vice President of University Services for consideration of corrective or disciplinary action.
+The Deputy Chief/Safety Officer or designee shall report incidents of student non-compliance to the dean of student services for consideration of corrective or disciplinary action.

 This policy is distributed via the Academic Advisory Council, the Administrative Advisory Council, the University Listserv, the Student Listserv, University’s web site, and through routine communication between departments.